How does Spinach AI automate Jira ticket creation from Zoom meeting notes?

 Most teams recover 10-15 hours per month across the organization by eliminating the manual work of replaying recordings, transcribing action items, and formatting Jira tickets after every meeting.

-What to do now
+What should you do now